Project Risk Management

 Project and Risk Management Consultants Based in the Toronto Area, Providing Services Worldwide

 LQ Consulting and Management is a Canadian based project management services company.
 We provide a full range of management and consulting services, including project risk management, where you need it most, whether it’s a one-time requirement or full management from project initiation to close-out.
-If you have any questions or would like to learn more, please feel free to contact LQ Consulting and Management at our corporate office in Burlington, Ontario.contact us
+If you have any questions or would like to learn more, please feel free to contact LQ Consulting and Management at our corporate office in Oakville, Ontario.contact us